Dr Wendy Wrieden

 - Mills S, White M, Wrieden W, Brown H, Stead M, Adams J. Home food preparation practices, experiences and perceptions: A qualitative interview study with photo-elicitation.
 PLoS ONE 2017, 12(8), e0182842.

 - Chambers S, Barton KL, Albani V, Anderson AS, Wrieden WL.
 Identifying dietary differences between Scotland and England: a rapid review of the literature.
-Public Health Nutrition 2017, Epub ahead of print.
+Public Health Nutrition 2017, 20(14), 2459-2477.

 - Wrieden WL, Barton KL, Leinonen I, Anderson AS.
 Contribution of animal foods to intakes of energy, fat, saturated fat in the Scottish Diet.
 In: The Nutrition Society Summer Meeting: The future of animal products in the human diet: health and environmental concerns.
 2015, Nottingham, UK: Cambridge University Press.

-- Mills S, Adams J, White M, Wrieden W, Brown H. Sociodemographic characteristics and frequency of consuming home cooked meals and meals from out of home sources: cross-sectional analysis of a population-based cohort study.
-Public Health Nutrition 2018.
-In Press.
+- Mills S, Adams J, White M, Wrieden W, Brown H. Sociodemographic characteristics and frequency of consuming home-cooked meals and meals from out-of-home sources: cross-sectional analysis of a population-based cohort study.
+Public Health Nutrition 2018, epub ahead of print.

 - Wrieden WL, Leinonen I, Barton KL, Halligan J, Goffe L. Is the UK diet sustainable?
 Assessing the environmental impact, cost and nutritional quality of household food purchases.
 In: Irish Section Meeting.
 What governs what we eat?.
 2017, Queen's University Belfast: Cambridge University Press.